sigsep/open-unmix-pytorch/README.md

 Details on how _open-unmix_ can be extended or improved for future research on music separation is described in a separate document [here](docs/extensions.md).

-## Design Choices / Contributions
+## Design Choices

-* we favored simplicity over performance to promote clearness of the code.
+we favored simplicity over performance to promote clearness of the code.
 The rationale is to have __open-unmix__ serve as a __baseline__ for future research while performance still meets current state-of-the-art (See [Evaluation](#Evaluation)).
 The results are comparable/better to those of `UHL1`/`UHL2` which obtained the best performance over all systems trained on MUSDB18 in the [SiSEC 2018 Evaluation campaign](https://sisec18.unmix.app).
-* We designed the code to allow researchers to reproduce existing results, quickly develop new architectures and add own user data for training and testing.
-We favored framework specifics implementations instead of having a monolithic repository.
+We designed the code to allow researchers to reproduce existing results, quickly develop new architectures and add own user data for training and testing.
+We favored framework specifics implementations instead of having a monolithic repository with common code for all frameworks.

+## How to contribute

-* _open-unmix_ is a community focused project, we therefore encourage the community to submit bug-fixes and comments and improve the computational performance.
-However, we are not looking for changes that only focused on improving the performance.
+_open-unmix_ is a community focused project, we therefore encourage the community to submit bug-fixes and comments and improve the computational performance.
+For more details of how to contribute, please have a look at our [`CONTRIBUTING.md`](CONTRIBUTING.md).

 ### Authors